felixtaskererceg/STATS220/README.md

 ### Capabilities Developed in this Course :pencil2:

-As with each University of Auckland, there are a core set of capabilities aimed to be developed over the length of the course, these are:
+As with each University of Auckland, there is a core set of capabilities aimed to be developed over the length of the course, these are:

 1. Disciplinary Knowledge and Practice :timer_clock: